prusom/Realtime-Chat-Application/README.md

 ## What I have done

 * Chat App Database Structure: Setup and maintain the chat application database using Firebase.
-* React Chat Application Design Tutorial: Step-by-step guide on designing the chat application with React.
 * CSS Glass Background Effect: Implementation of modern and stylish glass background effects using CSS.
-* Chat App Components: Modular components for different parts of the chat application.
 * Chat List Design: Design and functionality for displaying a list of chats.
 * React Search Bar Design: Interactive search bar for finding users and chats.
 * User List Design: Component for displaying a list of users.